Rudy Lai

 1 updates

-Ryder collaborates with Georgia Tech to conduct the industry's first data-driven study on the impact of autonomous trucking, marking an early exploration into AI-driven logistics innovation.
+Ryder partnered with Georgia Tech for the industry’s first data-driven study on the impact of autonomous trucking, signaling early strategic investment in autonomous vehicle data and AI research.